 - A broken plug may cause swelling and red bumps.

 Cystic acne is deep in your skin, with hard, painful cysts.

 - Hormonal changes related to puberty, menstrual periods, pregnancy, birth control pills, or stress

 - Greasy or oily cosmetic and hair products

 - Certain drugs (such as steroids, testosterone, estrogen, and phenytoin or Dilantin)

 Finally, research does not show that chocolate, nuts, and greasy foods cause acne.
 However, diets high in refined sugars may be related to acne.

 Prevention is the best method

 You, our client, are our top priority here at Vedas.
-Located in The Woodlands, Texas, our North Houston office is conveniently located only 10 minutes from I-45 and a step off The Woodlands Parkway.
-We offer you a free consultation for personalized information on acne scars The Woodlands.
+Located in The Woodlands, Texas, our North Houston office is conveniently located only minutes from I-45 (Houston’s North Freeway).
+We offer you a free consultation for personalized information on acne scars in The Woodlands.
 Come get acquainted with Dr. Nangrani, our board-certified Medical Director.
 She has practiced for over 15 years.
 Please call our office at 281-298-5476 to schedule your consultation.